analyticsjs/web-analytics/packages/core/index.md

 ### trackPageview

-Track pageview and report to the statistics platform.
+Track pageview and report to the analytics platform.

 - Type Declarations: